The keyword research tools assist in the SEO, and most importantly finding the keywords that will drive more traffic.

-Below are keyword research tools that professional SEO experts and users alike use:
+Below are keyword research tools that professional SEO experts and digital marketers alike use:

 Ubersuggest will provide you with a list of search suggestions containing longer tail search queries and organised alphabetically based on your keyword root.
 The tool is also useful for identifying negative keywords that need to be implemented.

 WordStream Keyword Tool can identify negative keywords, group keywords, and their Keyword Niche Finder will help you to discover niches that your competitors may be overlooking.
 With the free version of this tool you get to see the top 100 keyword results only, but a paid version delivers thousands of results.